rails/rails/guides/source/configuring.md

 ### Deploy to a subdirectory (relative url root)

-By default Rails expects that your application is running at the root (eg. `/`).
+By default, Rails expects that your application is running at the root (eg. `/`).
 This section explains how to run your application inside a directory.

 Let's assume we want to deploy our application to "/app1".
 Rails needs to know